The Secret History of the Bungle Bungle Range in the Kimberley

 As the crow flies, the western edge of the Bungle Bungle Range is about 20 miles east of the Great Northern Highway.
 “To think that this expansive, impressive landform remained ‘hidden’ for so long is remarkable, but it also doesn’t surprise me about the Kimberley,” says Silversea Expedition Team member Mike Cusack. “[The region] is three times the size of England but has only 36,000 permanent residents – there are probably still places that non-Indigenous people have not yet ‘discovered.'”

 Back in 1987, the expert guide headed into the remote Kimberley with his wife Susan, becoming the famous “wilderness couple” followed by Australian Geographic.
 For a year the couple lived virtually isolated at the former Presbyterian mission at Kunmunya on the rugged western Kimberley coast.
+Their pioneering work helped pave the way for Bungle Bungle’s tours today.

 The Striking Colors Of Purnululu